gideonibemerejr/js-for-designers/README.md

 ### Plant Life

 Plant Life is an extremely basic online shop for people who need plants.
-Currently there is a menu that renders pages.
-The Home page features a product set at a cost of \$599.
-The product images fray at random on mouseover and retract to and orderly stack on mouseout.
-This project makes use of refs in react as well as React class based Components instead of Hooks to handle a bug where the menu stays open once you navigate to a page.
+Currently there is a menu that renders FIVE (5) pages.
+The Home page features a product set at a cost of $599.
+The product images separate at random on mouseover and retract to and orderly stack on mouseout.
+This project makes use of React refs as well as React class based Components instead of Hooks to handle a bug where the menu stays open once you navigate to a page.
+Additionally, it uses ES6 arrow functions to handle most of the interactivity on the page.

 ### Type Checker